-West Indian and African soldiers provided much needed manpower in fighting the First World War but also faced extreme prejudice.
+The use of West Indian and African soldiers in the various armies provided much needed manpower in fighting the war but also gives a clear insight into the attitudes and prejudices that existed towards these men.

-When war was declared in 1914, the West Indies offered to send contingents of men to fight alongside Britain.
+Once war was declared in 1914, the West Indies offered to send contingents of men to fight alongside Britain.
 The British West Indies had been part of the British Empire since the 17th century.
+Only two years before the start of the First World War, they had been divided into eight separate colonies, the names of which we are familiar with today: The Bahamas, Barbados, British Guiana, British Honduras, Jamaica (with dependencies Turks and Caicos), Trinidad and Tobago, the Winward Isles, and the Leeward Isles.
 In total, 16,000 soldiers were recruited in the West Indies along with 4,500 volunteers who were also sent to the war.